The Fantasy Flutter: Betting odds on the midweek Premier League action

 Sponsored by bet365

-Blank Gameweek 18 is only hours away so we again turn to the odds provided by our official sportsbook partner, bet365, to take a few modest punts on the forthcoming Premier League action.
+Double Gameweek 19 kicks off today so we are turning to the odds provided by our official sportsbook partner, bet365, to take a few modest punts on the forthcoming Premier League action.

 As ever, we urge you to gamble responsibly and always remember: when the fun stops, stop.